 While Hylamide SubQ Skin and The Ordinary “Buffet” are water-based serums, there are some differences.
 Let’s take a look at the variances in the ingredients:

 Formulas & Retinol Alternative

-Hylamide SubQ contains Nonapeptide-3 Retina-Complex, which is said to be an alternative to retinol (a retinoid).
+Hylamide SubQ contains Nonapeptide-3 Retina-Complex, which is an alternative to retinol (a retinoid).
 This will help with fine lines, wrinkles, dullness, skin texture, and skin tone.
 Copper Lysinate/Prolinate is included in the formula to boost collagen and elastin production.